dotnet/docs-maui/docs/user-interface/handlers/create.md

 ## Create the cross-platform control interface

-Before creating your custom cross-platform control type, you must first create its interface.
+Before creating your cross-platform control, you must first create its interface.
 This can be achieved by creating an interface that implements `IView`:

 ```csharp
 public interface IVideo : IView